shekodn/vault-encryption-as-a-service/README.md

 ```

 Voilà.
-Encryption keys and rotation was handled by Vault.
+Encryption keys and rotation were handled by Vault.